Jeevan4125/Autonomous-Vechiles-And-Robotics/README.md

-# Autonomous-Vechiles-And-Robotics
+🚗🤖 Autonomous Vehicles and Robotics System
 This project demonstrates an AI-powered autonomous navigation system combining robotics, sensor fusion, and real-time path planning.
 The system enables smart robotic vehicles to scan environments, detect obstacles, plan efficient paths, and navigate safely using intelligent decision-making algorithms.

-Key Features:-
+🔑 Key Features

-Autonomous Navigation:Real-time decision-making for autonomous vehicles and robots.
+Autonomous Navigation: Real-time decision-making for autonomous vehicles and robots.

 Sensor Fusion: Integration of LIDAR and camera data for enhanced obstacle detection.